(Last updated: 2/15/2021)

 - In-unit amenities

-Community amenities are shared by all the property’s residents.
+Building amenities are shared by all the property’s residents.
 They are located in communal spaces that all residents can access.
 Most of the time, these amenities are only available to residents and their guests.
-In some cases, the property management team limits usage of community amenities to certain hours of the day.
+In some cases, the property management team limits the usage of community amenities to certain hours of the day.

-Popular community amenities include:
+Popular building amenities include:

 - Movie theaters/media rooms